 CPD issues guidelines for State Focus Papers which are prepared for every state.
 The major focus is to highlight infrastructure and linkage support requirements for facilitating smooth flow of credit.
 The state focus paper is essentially an aggregation of the district level plans and support the State Level Bankers Committee (SLBC) in its annual credit planning and budgeting.

-• Coordinating the functioning of District Development Managers (DDMs) and District Development Officers (DDOs)
+• Coordinating the functioning of District Development Managers (DDMs).

-CPD guides and supports DDMs and DDOs across the country in the areas of credit planning, monitoring and coordination.
+CPD guides and supports DDMs across the country in the areas of credit planning, monitoring and coordination.
 The DDM is entrusted with the prime responsibility of credit planning, monitoring and co-ordination and evolving a coordinated approach for credit deployment in the respective district, in coordination with banks, stakeholders and other development agencies.
-As on 31st March 2019, there were 419 DDM Offices covering 702 districts in the country.
+As on 31 August 2020, there were 418 DDM Offices covering 726 districts including 9 UTs in the country.

 • Addressing Credit and Developmental Issues related to Northeast States